 -Job sets: like the Little Tykes Veterinarian Play Set.
 Jobs sets can be one of the largest investments when it comes to toys and games; however, think about it as purchasing one large toy with 1000 different functions.
 A kitchen set can be used for something as simple as labeling (naming common household items) and teaching prepositions (e.g., “Put the pan on the stove,” “Put the drink in the refrigerator”), to sequencing daily living steps (e.g., getting the materials to pour a drink).

 -Transportation: like the JOYIN Carpet Playmat (w/cars included).
-It is often that when a child gets a train and/or car set, that they use it for many years.
+Often, when a child gets a train and/or car set, they use it for many years.
 In the early years, they may enjoy rolling a car on different surfaces to understand how different textures correspond to different speeds (e.g., the car will move faster on the hardwood when compared to on the carpet).
 Children also learn core words like “stop,” “go,” “fast” and “slow,” when interacting with these toys.

 Preschool/Pre-K (4 to 5 years)